What is a Sealed Class?

 Conclusion

-- sealed helps improve performance by eliminating vtable lookups and type checks.
+- Sealed helps improve performance by eliminating vtable lookups and type checks.

 - Thanks to PGO, non-sealed classes have also become faster, but when virtual method calls are frequent, it is still worth considering the use of the sealed keyword.